lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I power it on.
 It smiles.
 I smile.
 A long lost friend.

 I back up its hard drive using an external SCSI enclosure and another, internet-connected Mac.
-I back up every single floppy disk from the plastic disk folio.
+I back up every single floppy disk from the plastic disk case.
 Every byte of data I could read, I saved.
 All my old high scores.
 My collection of MOD music.
 My earliest essays and short stories.

 I relive the experience of it all.
 I relive the wonder.
 I'm taken back to a time when a black and white screen could show you all the color in the world, as long as you used your imagination.

 As old hardware begins to fail and spare parts become scarce, pieces of the experience fall away.
-It's not the same to use old software on a sleek, new MacBook; the feeling just isn't there.
+Even after recapping the main board with [fresh tantalum capacitors](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=8d6ec8772d), there's no guarantee it will continue to function indefinitely, and it's not the same to use old software on a sleek, new MacBook; the feeling just isn't there.

-I never want to lose the ability to go back to that time when things were simpler, to feel the wonder I felt when I was a kid, so I built Macinpi; a new computer with the charm of an old computer, and a few new tricks behind its screen.
+I never want to lose the ability to go back to that time when things were simpler, to feel the wonder I felt when I was a kid, so I built Macinpi; a new computer with the charm of an old computer.

 ## Hardware